LekoArts/gatsby-starter-portfolio-cara/README.md

 ```
 Copy the content of the ``public`` folder to your webhost or use a website like Netlify which automates that for you.

-Make sure to use the right build command in your build settings e.g. if you use Netlify!
-Per default Netlify sets it to `gatsby build` but you have to use `yarn run build` to run postcss before building the Gatsby site.

 ## Configuration

 You have multiple options to configure this project.